51Degrees/specifications/pipeline-specification/part2/features/caching.md

 Design note - There are various routes we could potentially take to allow caches to still work in the scenarios described above.
-(Creating a duplicate of the instance, reference counting to ensure cleanup happens, etc) 51Degrees has decided not to pursue these at present, so the current implementations simply do not support adding a cache in these cases.
+(Creating a duplicate of the instance, reference counting to ensure cleanup happens, etc.)
+51Degrees has decided not to pursue these at present, so the current implementations simply do not support adding a cache in these cases.